alanb128/librosa-aarch64/README.md

 # librosa-aarch64
-A base image for using Librosa on aarch64 architecture devices.
+A base image for using Librosa on aarch64 architecture devices via a Docker container.

 [Librosa](https://librosa.org/) is a popular audio and music processing tool for Python.
 It is notoriously difficult and time-consuming to build for aarch64 devices such as the Raspberry Pi 4, Coral Dev and Jetson boards.
 Simply add this image to an existing project and/or extend it for your own needs.